j2store/userguide/checkout_layout.md

 ![](custom-field-creation.png)

 After that, the custom field has to be added to the layout settings in configuration.
-Go to **J2Store -> Setup -> Configuration** and select **Checkout Layout** tab.
+Go to **J2Store -> Setup -> Configuration** and select **Checkout Layout** tab.Then add the tag for the newly created custom field in the position of the desired display area.
+Save and close.
 Check the image below:

 ![](add-cus-field-to-layout.png)